Fejiro001/weather-app/README.md

 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 ### Continued development

 There are several areas I want to continue developing my skills in:

 - **State Management**: While I successfully implemented global state management using Zustand, I want to explore more complex state management patterns and libraries like Redux or MobX to see how they compare in larger applications.

-- **Performance Optimization**: I want to delve deeper into performance optimization techniques, especially for React applications, including code-splitting, lazy loading, and memoization strategies.
+- **Performance Optimization**: I want to delve deeper into more performance optimization techniques, especially for React applications, apart from lazy loading, and memoization strategies, which are already being implemented.

-- **Testing**: I plan to enhance my skills in writing unit and integration tests for React components using libraries like Jest and React Testing Library to ensure robustness and reliability of my applications.
+- **Testing**: I plan to enhance my skills in writing unit and integration tests for React components using libraries like Jest (Vitest) and React Testing Library to ensure robustness and reliability of my applications.

 - **Accessibility**: I aim to improve my understanding of web accessibility standards and best practices to ensure that my applications are usable by all users, including those with disabilities.

 ### Useful resources